bNobo/needabreak/readme.md

 <img src="https://github.com/bNobo/needabreak/blob/root/Captures/settings.jpg" alt="settings" width="500" />

+You can find this documentation on my github page: https://bnobo.github.io/needabreak/

 ## Installation

-If you just want to install and enjoy the latest version of the application, you can download the setup [here](https://bnobo.github.io/needabreak/NeedABreak/publish/setup.exe) or from my github page: https://bnobo.github.io/needabreak/
+If you just want to install and enjoy the latest version of the application, you can download the setup from [here](https://bnobo.github.io/needabreak/NeedABreak/publish/setup.exe).

 > Note that you will have a big red warning from the UAC during installation because the installer is not digitally signed.